-- 1. Set the Stitch Selector Dial so that the straight stitch symbols are directly below the dot. - Set the Needle Position Dial so that the center position is located directly in front of the dot on the top cover of the machine.
-(See page 26) - 3.
-Set the Stitch Width Dial so that 0 sits directly in front of the dot on the top cover of the machine.
-(See page 19) - 4.
-Set the Stitch Length Dial control so that the number 2 is directly below the dot on the machine.
-This is an average stitch length setting for regular sewing. - 5.
-Place the fabric under the All Purpose Foot with the right-hand edge of the fabric lined up with the desired seam guide line on the right side of the needle plate.
-Lower the presser foot, then step on the Foot Control to begin sewing.
+1. Set the Stitch Selector Dial so that the straight stitch symbols are directly below the dot.

+2. Set the Stitch Length Dial control so that the number 2 is directly below the dot on the machine.
+This is an average stitch length setting for regular sewing.

+3. Place the fabric under the All-Purpose Foot with the right-hand edge of the fabric lined up with the desired seam guide line on the right side of the needle plate.
+Lower the presser foot, then step on the foot control to begin sewing.
 Always make sure that the presser foot is lowered before you begin to sew.
 If you fail to do so, the machine will jam as you begin to sew.
 Start your seam by sewing 2 to 3 stitches.
-Press the Reverse Lever to sew backwards 2 to 3 stitches, which will lock the end of the seam so the stitches don't come undone.
-Release the Reverse Lever to sew forward again.
-Continue sewing the length of the seam.
-Press the Reverse Lever at the end of the seam and sew backwards 2 to 3 stitches.
-Release the Reverse Lever to sew forward again to finish.
+Press the reverse lever to sew backwards 2 to 3 stitches, which will lock the end of the seam so the stitches don't come undone.
+Release the reverse he length of the seam. and sew backwards 2 to rward again to finish.